Trendy Apartment Plants You Need

 Succulents

-Succulents are extremely trendy recently, and for good reason.
-These plants are identifiable by their thick leaves used for retaining water in arid climates or desert soil conditions.
-(Which means they’re hard to kill, too.)
-Succulents come in all shapes and colors but most have the same simple living requirements which make them easy to grow.
-These plants require low watering and decent sunlight to thrive, so they are very low maintenance and perfect for busy people!
+These extremely trendy plants earn the top spot on this list for good reasons.
+Succulents are identifiable by their thick leaves used for retaining water in arid climates or desert soil conditions (which means they’re hard to kill, too).
+They come in all shapes and colors, but most possess the same simple living requirements, which make them easy to grow.
+This diverse plant family demands little watering, about once a month, and decent sunlight to thrive.
+Busy people will love the low maintenance addition of verdure to their space.

 Difficulty: 3/10